Last Updated on

 Reach the Green Angels by calling “078” 24 hours a day, although the assistance service runs from 8am-6pm.
+This number typically has operators who speak English.
 Expect to pay for supplies or parts used, and it’s nice to offer a tip for their assistance.
 Find more info here:

-Driving in Mexico Beyond Yucatán and Quintana Roo
+Driving in Mexico Beyond Yucatán and Baja California Sur

-My driving adventures were limited to the Yucatán and Quintana Roo states of Mexico.
-I have visited Campeche and Chiapas on public and private transit, and although I loved my travels there, I would not feel comfortable driving there.
+My driving adventures are limited to the Yucatán, Quintana Roo, Oaxaca and Baja California Sur states of Mexico.
+I have visited Campeche and Chiapas on public and private transit, and although I loved my travels, I would not feel comfortable driving there.
 My group met other travelers whose overnight public bus was robbed en route to San Cristóbal.
 My group ended up in a road block along the same route.
 A town had effectively stopped all through traffic as a protest for not getting investment and funding from the government.
 After talking with some of the residents for a few minutes, our group leader expertly offered a donation for their schools.
 We paid the equivalent of about $20 US and passed without incident – an approach I’ve filed away in my memory.

 The End of the Road